HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     3. Restart the web server.
 4. If you previously customized any configuration files in the wp_profile_root/PortalServer/config directory, check to see if rolling back the cumulative fix affected those files by restoring a version of the files that was saved when the cumulative fix was originally installed.
 If it did affect the files, you must perform the same customization on the restored version of each file.
 5. If necessary, redeploy any customizations, including JSPs, to the WCM portlets (if using HCL Web Content Manager), any other portlets, or any other Portal enterprise applications, if these were customized prior to rolling back the cumulative fix.
-6. For rollback to CF03 or earlier level only: If the Brightcove integration was enabled, remove the old Brightcove plugins, then configure HCL Portal to add the new Brightcove plugins.
+6. For rollback to CF03 or earlier level only: If the Brightcove integration was enabled, remove the old Brightcove plugins, then configure HCL DX to add the new Brightcove plugins.
-7. For rollback to CF03 or earlier level only: If using Rich Media Edition, remove the Rich Media Edition plugin, restart the Portal Server, then configure HCL Portal to add the Rich Media Edition plugins.
+7. For rollback to CF03 or earlier level only: If using Rich Media Edition, remove the Rich Media Edition plugin, restart the Portal Server, then configure HCL DX to add the Rich Media Edition plugins.
-8. If you have set up a remote search server or document conversion server for use with HCL Portal 8.5, then whenever you roll back a cumulative fix to the portal server, you should also roll back the corresponding cumulative fix to the remote server.
+8. If you have set up a remote search server or document conversion server for use with HCL DX 8.5, then whenever you roll back a cumulative fix to the portal server, you should also roll back the corresponding cumulative fix to the remote server.
 9. Clear the browser cache.